daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

 1. Locate the Workspace you want to pin.
 2. Click the pin icon next to your Workspace name to pin a Workspace.

-Once pinned, the Workspace will be protected from deletion until you manually unpin it or reach the maximum number of pins allowed by your administrator.

 ## Manage a Workspace

 Daytona allows you to access and manage your Workspace, providing a detailed overview of the Workspace configuration.